-Parents and carers will be expected to notify any requests for the administration of medicines at the earliest opportunity to the Designated First Aider and Pastoral Manager.
+Parents and carers will be expected to notify any requests for the administration of medicines at the earliest opportunity to the First Aider.
 This applies to medication for an on-going condition, e.g. epilepsy and for self-administered medication, e.g. use of an inhaler.
 In the case of common, but long-term ailments, such as epilepsy and asthma, the facts of the illness, and the action to be taken by the school, should be highlighted out by the medical practitioner and recorded in the pupil's records.

-The Headteacher/DSL/Deputy DSLs will decide whether any medication will be administered in school, and by whom.
+The Headteacher (or person authorised) will decide whether any medication will be administered in school, and by whom.
 In appropriate cases the Headteacher and parents or carers (and anyone else the Headteacher deems necessary) will draw up a healthcare plan in accordance with DFE guidelines indicated as Appendix B.